ZeissIQS/zeiss-inspect-addon-api/README.md

 # gom-software-python-api

-Documentation and examples for the GOM software python API
+The repository contains documentation about and examples for the GOM software python API.